-Root Causes Calibration sensor not functioning properly.
+Root Causes 1.
+Calibration sensor not functioning properly.

 2. Calibration target not functioning properly.

 3. Drive or Picker position is so far off nominal that search pattern cannot locate target.
 This can also generate a T083: Picker Assembly not level.

+4. The Picker Lock mechanism is not in the appropriate unengaged position.

 Possible FRU Replacements Fiducial Targets

 Y Motor

 Y-axis Assembly

 Y-axis Cable Spool

 Picker Assembly

 Internal Cables and Boards Kit

 Resolution If the problem can not be resolved using the information in this document, perform "DR021: Contact Tech Support" on page 6-39.